Plymouth and South Devon Freeport

 Plymouth and South Devon Freeport provides the opportunity to harness the region’s unique national capabilities in marine, defence and space, and join a globally impactful innovation cluster.

 As Britain’s Ocean City, Plymouth has a natural harbour and direct deep-water access to the English Channel and Atlantic Ocean.
 The city and the surrounding local area are also ideally located for accessing European and global markets.
-The Plymouth and South Devon Freeport area includes 3 tax sites located at:

-Combined the 3 sites create 88.3 hectares of land prime for innovation, investment and impact across the region.
+Combined, the 3 sites create 88.3 hectares of land prime for innovation, investment and impact across the region.